 MEET DR. KOHN

 Dr. Roger Kohn was born and raised in the Chicago area.
 It was there that he and his wife met and married.
 They have two children.
 Dr. Kohn's undergraduate education was at the University of Illinois where he received a B.A. in Chemistry in only three years.
-There his academic and leadership accomplishments were honored with his selection to Phi Beta Kappa and his receipt of the Patton Award - for the outstanding pre-medical student.
+There his academic and leadership accomplishments were honored with his selection to Phi Beta Kappa, Rhodes Scholar nomination, and his receipt of the Patton Award - for the outstanding pre-medical student.
 Dr. Kohn then attended Northwestern University Medical School where Alpha Omega Alpha (the national medical school academic honorary) honored him with their award for the outstanding original research paper - for his initial and pioneering research on the syndrome of ptosis, blepharophimosis, epicanthus inversus, and telecanthus (subsequently known as Kohn - Romano syndrome, blepharophimosis syndrome).

 Dr. Kohn then served his internship at U.C.L.A. hospitals.
 This proved significant in that it not only provided an excellent education including plastic surgery training, but also provided his first extensive exposure to the southern California region - influencing the Kohn's subsequent permanent relocation to this area.
 Dr. Kohn then returned to Chicago where he completed an ophthalmology residency back at Northwestern.